Learn to Hunt

 Natural Resource Plates

 Submit Online Inquiry

 2020 Iowa Fishing Regulations Fishing Licenses and Fees, Seasons and Limits, Threatened and Endangered Species, Aquatic Invasive Species, Fisheries Offices Contact Information, Fishing Consumption and Advisories, Fishing Ethics, etc.

 Catch Request Conservation officers can request to look at your catch at any time to check for compliance to regulations.

 Selling Game Except as otherwise permitted, you cannot buy or sell, dead or alive, a bird, fish, or animal, or any part of which is protected.

 Littering Public Waters You cannot throw or deposit cans, bottles, garbage, rubbish, or other debris onto or in any of the waters, ice, or land of the state.Promiscuous Fishing The Natural Resources Commission can order the taking of fish from any area when there is imminent danger of fish loss through natural causes, and by such means they deem advisable to salvage such fish.
 Stocking Public and Private Waters You cannot stock or introduce into the waters of the state any live fish, except for hooked bait, without the permission of the director of the Iowa DNR.
 You can stock privately owned ponds and lakes.
 Site Specific and Species Specific Regulations: Find information regarding specific water body and species regulations on the individual water bodies and fish species sections.

-*** The Resident Apprentice License is new for 2016.
+*** The Resident Apprentice License was introduced in 2016.
 For more information please refer to the Hunting Regulations Booklet.

-*** The Nonresident Apprentice License is new for 2016 and may not be used for deer or turkey hunting.
+*** The Nonresident Apprentice License was introduced in 2016 and may not be used for deer or turkey hunting.
 For more information please refer to the Hunting Regulations Booklet.

 Residents under sixteen (16) years of age can fish without a license, but may need to purchase a trout fee.